 Construction and Working Principle of A Pressure Cooker

 The pressure cooker always has two parts that include a vessel and a lid with a small valve in it.
 As the name suggests, a pressure cooker raises the pressure of the liquid put in its vessel abruptly.
-So, this consequently increasing the temperature of the vessel beyond the boiling point of the liquid present in it.
+So, this consequently increases the temperature of the vessel beyond the boiling point of the liquid present in it.
 To maintain the high pressure and temperature inside the vessel, the vessel and lid must be jammed with each other tightly so that no air can pass in or out of the vessel.

 Types of Food That a Pressure Cooker Can Process